How to Clean a Ceiling Fan (Without a Dust Storm)

 • Finish the job and stay consistent: After wiping the blades, always dry them completely to prevent rust or motor damage.
 Cleaning your fan every few months will maintain good air quality.

-What You'll Need to Clean Your Ceiling Fan
+What Do You Need to Clean a Ceiling Fan?

 Before you start looking up at that dusty fan, let's get everything you need in one place.
 Gathering your supplies first makes the whole process quicker and a lot less messy.
 You probably have most of these items around the house already.
 We're aiming for a simple, effective clean without any last-minute scrambling for a cloth or a spray bottle.
 With the right tools, you can get this chore done in minutes and enjoy cleaner air in your home.